ACP-267: Primary Network validator uptime requirement increases from 80% to 90%.Read the proposal

 struct FeeConfig {

-uint256 timeToDouble; // Time in seconds for gas price to double at max capacity
+uint256 timeToDouble; // Seconds for gas price to double at max capacity

 }